act65/act65.github.io/_posts/inbetween-posts/2020-08-18-what-makes-something-true.md

 Note that, these assumptions cannot be proven to be true, and therefore we cannot claim that science gives us the truth.
 Rather we rely on arguments that prefer simplicity and hope for induction.
 So, we finally arrive at;

 > If we assume the laws of the of the universe do not change, that simpler answers are more likely to be true_.
 We can answer; what is the most likely thing to be true? _Given what we have observed and the answers we have imagined__.

-(ie, we might change our mind if we find new data or imagine a better answer)
+This statement hilights that we / science should change its position when new data is found or a better answer is imagined.
+This is the essence of the scientific method.

 * * *